ramyamamidipaka/NLP-BBC/NER model/README.md

 # NLP-Based-work

+#Jupyter notebook after uploading to github, there were changes in the notebook plotly visualizations

 In this Notebook, I will be doing EDA and train Entity recognition model on a tab separated text file.

 The basic assumption which I made during this work: